Role of symmetry energy at subnuclear densities in protoneutron star crusts: Nuclear EOS models

 The macroscopic nuclear model and the associated Thomas--Fermi approximation discussed so far are only valid below saturation density.
 However, regions with higher densities exist inside neutron stars and protoneutron stars.
 Therefore, it is necessary to consider EOS models that are extended to supranuclear densities.
 For this purpose, we adopt a simple parametric model proposed in Ref.~\cite{2019ApJ...878...25N}, where the energy per baryon at zero temperature is expressed as

 for $n_{\rm B} > n_0$, and the symmetry energy $S(n_{\rm B})$, defined as the energy difference between symmetric nuclear matter ($Y_{\rm p}=0.5$) and pure neutron matter ($Y_{\rm p}=0$), is given by

 for $n_{\rm B} > n_0$.
 In the present study, each EOS listed in Table~\ref{tab:parameters} is extended to supranuclear densities using common saturation parameters, such as $S_0$ and $L$.
 Meanwhile, the parameter $S_{00}$, newly introduced in Eq. (\ref{eq:parasym}), represents the symmetry energy at a density of $2n_0$, which is typically assumed to be around 45~MeV \cite{2019EPJA...55...39Z,2020PhRvR...2b2033L,2020PhRvL.125t2702D}.
 In addition, EOS models with higher $S_0$ and larger $L$ tend to predict higher symmetry energy at supranuclear densities.
 Thus, as for the reference model, we choose $S_{00}=60$~MeV for EOS B ($L=73.4$~MeV), $S_{00}=50$~MeV for EOS E ($L=42.6$~MeV), $S_{00}=40$~MeV for EOS Z ($L=23.7$~MeV), and $S_{00}=30$~MeV for EOS H ($L=7.6$~MeV).
 So as to assess the effect of $S_{00}$, we also examine models with $S_{00}$ ranging from 40 to 60~MeV for EOS E and from 35 to 50~MeV for EOS Z. In the following, models are denoted as Xyy, where the letter X identifies the subnuclear-density EOS (B, E, Z or H), and yy indicates the assigned value of $S_{00}$.
+Incidentally, as already mentioned, the incompressibility is fixed at $K=230$~MeV for all EOS models.
 Furthermore, we extend the EOS at supranuclear densities to finite temperatures in a manner consistent with the subnuclear regime and write the free energy per baryon as

 where $f_{\rm F}$ denotes the same function as given in Eq.~(\ref{eq:funi}).
 Note that, since $w$ includes not only the potential contribution but also the kinetic contribution, the kinetic energy density at zero temperature, $f_{\rm F}(Y_{\rm p}n_{\rm B},(1-Y_{\rm p})n_{\rm B},0)$, is subtracted in Eq.~(\ref{eq:suprafinite}).